momochi000/pomodoro_arcade/README.md

             audio.play();
         }, false);
     }
+  + If the phone is asleep while the timer completes, the tone should play once the javascript resumes

+#### BUG: when the progress bar renders in landscape and phone rotates to portrait
+  + The progress bar is broken/shifted to the left
+  + Might want to recenter on each render.
 #### Add ability to choose icon for a timer
+#### Fix the size of the timer progress bar (too big for phones now)
+  + Should adapt depending on the size of the screen, maybe use a media query in the javascript to render one of several size arcs.
 #### Further style the timer progress bar with colors/glow/border/etc
 #### Ensure each user has a default pomodoro by default
   + Javascript ensures a default Pomodoro is available, but if the user starts